Laura Bullion: After the outlaw life

 Kilpatrick stayed in contact with Bullion through letters.
-By the time of his release from prison in 1911, she had become involved with at least four other men, but they never reconnected nor did they see one another again.
+By the time of his release from prison in 1911, she had become involved with at least four other men, but she and Kilpatrick never reconnected nor did they see one another again.
 Kilpatrick was killed robbing a train on March 13, 1912.
 By this time, the Wild Bunch gang had disbanded.

 Memphis years

 In 1918, Bullion moved to Memphis, where she spent the remainder of her life working as a householder and seamstress, and later as a drapery maker, dressmaker, and interior designer.

-In 1920, the Memphis City Directory lists her as seamstress for the Jennings Furniture Co., with rooms at 221 Monroe Ave.
+In 1920, the Memphis City Directory lists Bullion as seamstress for the Jennings Furniture Co., with rooms at 221 Monroe Ave.
 From 1927 to 1948, she is listed as "householder" at 1374 Madison Ave.
 This is the only one of the buildings still in existence in 2007.
 In the 1930s, Bullion was listed as "drapery maker".
 Her occupation was upgraded to "interior decorator" in 1940.
 Her fortunes declined in the late 1940s.
 In 1950, Bullion moved to 1065 Walker Ave, with no profession listed.
 The following year, she moved to 3691 Southern Ave and in 1952 to 733 Decatur St. From 1953 to 1959, Bullion disappeared from the telephone book and is not listed in the city directory.

 In 1959, Bullion was listed as living at 278 Cossitt Place.
 She lived there until her death two years later.